jacksleight/statamic-distill/README.md

 This Statamic addon allows you to query or index the individual values, sets and relations within your entries, from both root and deeply nested fields.
 It's useful for things like:

-* Extracting all the text from multiple nested Bard fields
+* Extracting the text from every Bard field within a replicator
-* Finding every asset referenced in a Replicator, or just the first image
+* Finding every asset in the page, or just the first image
 * Filtering, sorting and paginating a Grid field or raw array just like a collection
 * Adding individual sections of a page to a search index (Pro)